For stranded father, bittersweet reunion as Singapore-Malaysia border reopens

 "I have to spend more time to understand him better," Mohammad Faris said, expressing regret over the time spent apart.

-His son, Muhammad Ishaq bin Mohammad Faris, was simply pleased to see this father again.
+His son, Muhammad Ishaq bin Mohammad Faris, was simply pleased to see his father again.
 "I missed papa and I'm happy papa is here."

 The father, who was forced to sleep in his car near a beach in Singapore for six months before moving in with his brother, said he made friends with others who were stranded like him.